Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Geometric blue schemes

-\begin{proof} Without recalling all notions from \cite{blueprints1}, we sketch the proof of this fact.
+\begin{proof} Without recalling all definitions from \cite{blueprints1}, we sketch the proof of this fact.
 Let $X$ be a blue scheme and $\cV$ an affine open covering.
 We define $\cU$ as follows.
-The maximal elements are $\cU_\max=\cV$.
-For every $U$ and $V$ in $\cU_\max$, we let $\cU_{U,V}$ be the set of all affine open subschemes of $U\cap V$.
-We define $\cU$ as the disjoint union of $\cU_\max$ with the sets $\cU_{U,V}$ where $U$ and $V$ range through $\cU_\max$, and the morphisms of $\cU$ are the inclusions $W\to U$ and $W\to V$ for $U,V\in\cU_\max$ and $W\in\cU_{U,V}$.
+The maximal elements are $\cU_{\max}=\cV$.
+For every pair of distinct $U$ and $V$ in $\cU_{\max}$, we let $\cU_{U,V}$ be the set of all affine open subschemes of $U\cap V$.
+We define $\cU$ as the disjoint union of $\cU_{\max}$ with the sets $\cU_{U,V}$ where $U$ and $V$ range through $\cU_{\max}$, and the morphisms of $\cU$ are the inclusions $W\to U$ and $W\to V$ for $U,V\in\cU_{\max}$ and $W\in\cU_{U,V}$.
 Then $\cU$ is a commutative diagram of open immersions such that $X=\colim\cU$.
-Its maximal elements are $\cU_\max$, and the cocycle condition is equivalent to the fact that the maximal elements of $\cU$ are open subschemes of $X$.
+Its maximal elements are $\cU_{\max}$, and $\cU$ is monodromy-free since maximal elements of $\cU$ are open subschemes of $X$.
 Thus $\cU$ is an affine presentation and, indeed, an affine atlas.

 Conversely, if $X$ is the colimit of an affine presentation $\cU$, then $X$ is covered by the images of the maximal elements in $\cU$.
-Due to the cocycle condition, the maximal elements of $\cU$ are isomorphic to their image in $X$.
-Therefore $X$ is a blue scheme. \end{proof}
+The maximal elements of $\cU$ are isomorphic to their image in $X$, as can be seen as follows.
+Note that this means in particular that $X$ is covered by the maximal elements in $\cU$ as a topological space.